Somya-Agrawal-9/AI-Ethics-Deepfake-Research/README.md

 # AI-Ethics-Deepfake-Research
+Title: “The Dark Side of Innovation: Exploring AI Ethics and The Rise of Deepfakes”

+Author: Somya Agrawal
+Duration: June 2025 – July 20245
+Institution: Gyan Ganga Institute of Technology and Sciences, Jabalpur (M.P.)

 ## Overview
 This repository presents the findings of my research project on **AI Ethics and Deepfake Technology**.
 The study was conducted using a structured **15-questionnaire survey** to understand public awareness, risks, and perceptions surrounding deepfake technology.

+---

 ## Objective
 The primary goal of this research was: